ashababnoor/bigquery-previewer/README.md

 ### Interactive Status Bar
 - **Control Button**: Shows the current state of the extension (active or paused) and allows toggling between states.
-- **Result Display**: Shows analysis results with color coding (green text for success, yellow background for warnings, red background for errors).
+- **Result Display**: Shows analysis results with color coding and intuitive icons
-- **Result Options**: Click on any result to access a menu where you can:
+- **Result Options**: Click on any result to access a context-aware menu with relevant options:
+  - When active: Option to pause the extension
-  - Pause the extension
+  - When paused: Option to start the extension
-  - Hide the current result (until the next analysis is run)
+  - Option to hide the current result (only shown when results are visible)

 ### Manual Analysis
 - Run the command `BigQuery Previewer: Analyze Query` from the Command Palette (`Cmd+Shift+P` or `Ctrl+Shift+P`).